 Where and When

-Last year the Colombian Independence Picnic was going to take place on Sunday, August 11th, at Central Park which is bordered by Kingsway, Boundary Road, Imperial Street and Patterson Avenue in Burnaby.
+In 2019 the Colombian Independence Picnic was going to take place on Sunday, August 11th, at Central Park which is bordered by Kingsway, Boundary Road, Imperial Street and Patterson Avenue in Burnaby.
 The park’s physical address is 3883 Imperial Street.

 The Colombian Independence Picnic usually takes place close to the middle of Central Park, at the northern end of the Upper Pond, from around noon until 5 pm.